Citation for this page in APA citation style. Close

 Claude Shannon

-In 1871, James Clerk Maxwell showed how an intelligent being could in principle sort out the disorder in a gas of randomly moving molecules, by gathering information about their speeds and sorting them into hot and cold gases, in apparent violation of the second law of thermodynamics.
+In 1871, James Clerk Maxwell showed how an intelligent being could in principle sort out the disorder in a gas of randomly moving molecules, by gathering knowledge-intelligence-information about their speeds and sorting them into hot and cold gases, in apparent violation of the second law of thermodynamics.
 William Thomson (Lord Kelvin) called this being "Maxwell's intelligent demon."

-As early as the 1890's, Ludwig Boltzmann, who established the statistical physics foundation of thermodynamics, had described entropy as "missing information."
-Boltzmann chose the logarithm of the number of equiprobable microstates as the measure for his entropy, because he wanted entropy to be an additive quantity.
+where k is Boltzmann's constant.
 If one system can be in one thousand possible states and another system also in a thousand possible states, the combined system has a million possible states.
 In a base 10 system, log101000 = 3, and 3 + 3 is 6 = log101000000.

 In 1929, Leo Szilard imagined a gas with but a single molecule in a container.
 He then devised a mechanism that could behave like Maxwell's demon.
 It would insert a partition into the middle of the container, then gather the information about which of the two sides of the partition the molecule was in.
-This was a binary decision and it allowed Szilard to develop the mathematical form for the amount of entropy Sproduced by a one-bit measurement, which Szilard identified as the acquisition of information and storage in the "memory" of a physical device or of a human observer.
+This was a binary decision and it allowed Szilard to develop the mathematical form for the amount of entropy S produced by a one-bit measurement, which Szilard identified as the acquisition of information and storage in the "memory" of a physical device or of a human observer.

 S = k log 2

-where k is Boltzmann's constant.
 The base-2 logarithm reflects the binary decision.

 Shannon analyzed telephone switching circuits that used electromagnetic relay switches, then realized that the switches could solve some problems in Boolean algebra.

-During World War II, Shannon worked at Bell Labs on cryptography and sending control signals in the presence of noise.
+During World War II, Shannon worked at Bell Labs on cryptography and sending "intelligence" signals in the presence of noise.
 Alan Turing visited the labs for a couple of months and showed Shannon his 1936 ideas for a universal computer (the "Turing Machine").

-Shannon's work on communications, control systems, and cryptography were initially classified, but they contained almost all of the mathematics that eventually appeared in his landmark 1948 article "A Mathematical Theory of Communication," that is the basis for modern information theory.
+Shannon's work on communications, control systems, and cryptography were initially classified, but they contained almost all of the mathematics that eventually appeared in his landmark 1948 article "A Mathematical Theory of Communication," that is considered the basis for modern information theory.

 Norbert Wiener's work on probability theory in Cybernetics had an important influence on Shannon.
 There can be no new information in a world of certainty.
 Probability and statistics are at the heart of both information theory and quantum theory.